Cybersecurity and Crime Insurance: Protecting Your Business from Modern Threats

 The cost of cyber and crime insurance is not one-size-fits-all.
 It's influenced by several factors that are unique to your business and the level of protection you seek.
 Some of the primary factors affecting the cost include:

-• Business Size and Industry: The size of your business, measured by factors such as revenue, number of employees, and data volume, significantly impacts the cost.
-Additionally, industries handling sensitive data, such as healthcare or finance, typically face higher premiums due to the increased risk of cyberattacks and data breaches.
+- Business Size and Industry: The size of your business, measured by factors such as revenue, number of employees, and data volume, significantly impacts the cost.
+Additionally, industries handling sensitive data, such as healthcare or financial services, typically face higher premiums due to the increased risk of cyberattacks and data breaches.

 While it's challenging to provide an exact cost without specific business details, here are some general estimates to give you a sense of the range: